Find a spider by...

 Philoponella species |

-(This identification is as suggested by Dr. Robert Raven of the Queensland Museum)
+(This ID is as suggested by Dr. Robert Raven of the Queensland Museum, but its shape

 female: about 5 mm|